Yadnik1/SunDay-Wellness-Tracker/README.md

 - Crafted a visually appealing interface to represent sensor data and health insights effectively.
 - Focused on enhancing user experience by providing intuitive navigation and actionable insights.

-The  Flutter Application written for the device can be found in the [Sunday Flutter Application Folder](Sunday Flutter Application/)
+The  Flutter Application written for the device can be found in the [Sunday Flutter Application](Sunday Flutter Application/) Folder.
 #### Mobile Application Flowchart
 ![Mobile Application Flowchart](images/image10.png)
 - Main.dart: